Nkamissah/alx-low_level_programming/README.md

-This is a project about functions and nested loops
+This is a project about Preprocessors